By Margaret Magnus

 THE PHOTOS ARE IDENTIFIED

 Joan confirmed that the handwriting on the envelope was her father’s, Lud Dimpfl (1920-1988), a close follower of Meher Baba.
-The other children in the photos were her siblings, Bill (William) Dimpfl and Claudia Dimpfl O’Hanrahan.
+The other children in the photos were her siblings, Bill (William) Dimpfl, Claudia Dimpfl O’Hanrahan, and Diane Dimpfl Cobb (also known as BBB).

 These photos were taken in November 1956, just months after Meher Baba’s visit to Meher Mount on August 2, 1956.
 Lud Dimpfl noted that he was at Meher Mount during Meher Baba’s visit and indicated in the photo where they had lunch.
 The screened porch he referred to was also where Agnes Baron slept in later years.